 - Take mattresses and upholstered furniture outdoors to air dry in the sun, then spray them with a disinfectant.

 - Wear rubber gloves when cleaning.
 If there has been a back up from the sewer, wear rubber boots.

 - Make repairs, even if temporary ones, to limit further damage.

 - Hire only licensed contractors.

-- Remember to lift with the legs, not the back.
+- Remember to lift with your legs, not your back.